JStoresund/notes-V25/krypto/_krypto.md

     - Might optimise trials with knowledge of digram and trigram frequencies
     - Processes can be automated
 - Simple substitution ciphers
-  - Each character in aplhabet replaced by another character
+  - Each character in alphabet replaced by another character
   - Also called monoalphabetic substitution ciphers
   - Exampe Caesar cipher and random simple substitution cipher

 ### Caesar cipher

 - Key: integer $j$
-- For each letter with value $i$ in the alphabet, replace it with $(i+j)\mod n$, where $n$ is size of aplhabet
+- For each letter with value $i$ in the alphabet, replace it with $(i+j)\mod n$, where $n$ is size of alphabet
 - Cryptoanalysis
   - Only need to find where one of the most frequent characters are shifted to